 - California Community Colleges are a cost-effective alternative for students who cannot afford to go to a four-year university all four years.

-- Transfer students from the California Community Colleges to the University of California system currently account for 48 percent of UC bachelor’s degrees in science, technology, engineering, and mathematics.
+- Transfer students from the California Community Colleges to the University of California system currently account for nearly half of UC bachelor’s degrees in science, technology, engineering, and mathematics.

 A good investment